top of page

 Author, Founder

-Julia K. developed The Backbone Method™, a structural diagnostic for organizations navigating scale, capital exposure, and governance transition, to analyse decision-making logic and the alignment of governance models with operational requirements.
+Julia K. founded The Backbone Method™, a structural diagnostic for organisations operating under scale, capital exposure, and governance transition.